aamatetti/Markdown/second.md

 s = "Python syntax highlighting" print s
 ```
-> Blockquotes are very handy in email to emulate reply text.
-> This line is part of the same quote.
+> Don't listen to your critics,
+> Listen to your fans
+> -Michael Gary Scott